Wotton House, Surrey: Notable residents

 Wotton House was the family seat of the Evelyn Family.
 John Evelyn, the diarist, landscape designer and collector, was born in a room still in existence there.
 He inherited the house and estates on the death of his brother George in 1699.

 The descendants who inherited the house in turn included Conservative politician William John Evelyn (1822-1908), who was elected MP for Western Surrey from 1849 until 1857 and became MP for Deptford in 1885 until resigning in 1888.

 Post-war use

 Between 1947 and 1981 the house was leased to the Home Office and used as the Fire Service College.

 Grade II* listed status was given to the garden in 1984, and the house and its two garden grottoes became listed in 1987.

 Twenty-first century

 In 2003, having been fully refurbished following a period of relative neglect, Wotton House was re-opened as a hotel, wedding venue, training and conference centre.

 The property is currently owned and run by InterContinental Hotels Group.
+It consists of accommodation, several conference suites, an indoor swimming pool and athletic centre, a large church-style structure on the North side for ceremonial events (see the photo), bars and restaurants.

+The garden on the south side is of several acres, and can be walked, including up steps to near the top of the hill.